lucaslemosf/Automated-Powerpoint-with-CSharp/README.md

  Something you need to understand is: everything inside a slide is called shapes.
 A shape can be a picture, a table, a textbox, and so on...
  When you use currentSlide.Shapes(1), you are trying to get a shape from a bunch of shapes (Shapes).
 It is complicated, because you may have NO control on the order.
 Shapes is a vector and you control by index.
  That is why a prefere to delete all shapes from a new slide (it ALWAYS comes with at least one shape).
-And what a create is a vector of shapes, so I can define, for example, that my shapes(1) is a picture shapes(2) is a textbox.
+I like to create a vector of shapes, so I can define, for example, that my shapes(1) is a picture shapes(2) is a textbox.
 Because if you change them, even though they're both Shape, they have many different attributes.

+             //Dealing with shapes
+            PowerPoint.Shapes shapes = slide.Shapes;  //taking all the shapes collection from my current slide
+            //Deleting all shapes
+            delete_shapes(shapes); //calling a new function to delete the shapes from the current slide

+ And the function delete_shapes would be:

+             private static void delete_shapes(Shapes shapes)
+        {
+            if (shapes == null)
+                return;
+            List <PowerPoint.Shape> listShapes = new List<PowerPoint.Shape>(); //using System.Collections.Generic is necessary
+            foreach(PowerPoint.Shape shape in shapes)
+            {
+                listShapes.Add(shape); //adding each shape on my list of shapes }
+            foreach(PowerPoint.Shape shape in listShapes)
+            {
+                shape.Delete(); //deleting one by one
+            }
+        }

  ------------------------------------------------------------------------------------------------------------------------------------
  #Add Pictures, Tables, Arrows, Icons, Textboxes